Financial Responsibility for Bulk Storage Tanks under Subtitle 1 of the Resource Conservation and Recovery Act

 "Financial responsibility" and who it applies to

-Federal law and the Federal Underground Storage Tank (UST) Regulations (40 CFR Subpart H) require that owners and operators of certain underground tanks have the financial means to help pay for the costs of corrective action and third party damages caused by a release from their underground tank.
+The Federal Underground Storage Tank (UST) Regulations (40 CFR Subpart H) and DEC's Petroleum Bulk Storage regulations (6 NYCRR Subpart 613-8) require that owners and operators of certain underground storage tank systems have the financial means to help pay for the costs of corrective action and third-party damages caused by a release from their underground storage tank system.
 These costs could include cleaning up leaked petroleum, correcting environmental damage, supplying drinking water, and compensating injured parties for personal injury or property damage.

 Kinds of underground tanks covered by the federal law

 Underground petroleum tanks, including the connecting pipes, which have a capacity of more than 110 gallons are covered.
 Certain tanks have been exempted from the law including heating oil tanks used for on-premises consumption, farm or residential tanks with a capacity of 1,100 gallons or less which store motor fuel for noncommercial purposes, operational tanks and others.
-(See 40 CFR 280.12)
+(See 6 NYCRR section 613-8.1.)

 Mechanisms that can be used as proof of financial responsibility